jakeinsport/scout-dashboard-v3/README.md

 # scout-dashboard-v3
-Version 3 of mysScouting dashboard utilising the four corner model, a new AI analysis function and full PDF export
+Version 3 of my Scouting dashboard utilising the four corner model, a new AI analysis function and full PDF export